ubergrape/grape-ds/docs/docs/color.md

 Our colors are light and quiet in the background, but shine bright for important or active elements in the foreground.
 ## Tokens
 We organize our tokens into color palette tokens, theme tokens including neutrals/grays, and state tokens.
 The color palette tokens are the complete set of colors available.
-Theme tokens are a smaller subset of all available tokens and customized to the main use cases.
+Theme and state tokens are a smaller subset of all available tokens and customized to the main use cases.
 ## Color and accessibility
-The effects of color on people are neither consistent nor predictable across all people, and color insensitivity can make it difficult to distinguish hues for some people.
-We are commited to complying with AA standard contrast ratios (4.5:1).
-To do so, choose colors that support usability by ensuring sufficient color contrast between background and foreground elements so that people with low vision - be it temporary, situational or permanent - can see and use the interface.
+The effects of color on people are neither consistent nor predictable across all people.
+Color insensitivity can make it difficult to distinguish hues for some people.
+We are commited to complying with AA standard contrast ratios.
+To do so, choose colors that support usability by ensuring sufficient color contrast between background and foreground elements so that people with low vision - be it temporary, situational or permanent - can easily use the interface.
 ### Accessible color pairings
 Our color system helps you to choose accessible color pairings.
-Each color from the color palette has a grade assigned to the name (like `gray-50`), which represents its luminance:
+Each color from the color palette has a grade assigned to the color family name (like `gray-50`), which represents its luminance:

 ![Color grades](./assets/color-grades.png)

-The grade can be used for calculating color contrast as defined by WCAG guidelines for level AA for any 2 colors in this color system by subtracting their grades from each other:
+The grades can be used for calculating color contrast as defined by WCAG guidelines for level AA for any 2 colors in our color system by subtracting their grades from each other:
 - difference of **40+** for **large text* and graphics/UI-components** (contrast ratio at least **3:1**)
 - difference of **50+** for **normal text** (contrast ratio at least **4.5:1**)

-*) Large text is defined as (at least) 14 pt (= typically 19px) bold or 18 pt (= typically 24px).
+\* Large text is defined as (at least) 14 pt (= typically 19px) bold or 18 pt (= typically 24px).

 #### Accessible color combination examples
 ![Color combination examples](./assets/color-combinations.png)

 ## Color palettes
 We crafted our color palettes based on human perception, following the LCh color space to be perceptually uniform.
-For designers, all our color palettes are ready to use and available as tokens in Figma [Grape DS Color Palette](https://www.figma.com/file/CmAKUTCCenvjpYuBP6Krlg/Grape-DS-Color-Palette).
+For designers, all our color palettes are ready to be used in Figma [Grape DS Color Palette](https://www.figma.com/file/CmAKUTCCenvjpYuBP6Krlg/Grape-DS-Color-Palette), and available as color styles from the Figma Team Library.
 ### Monochrome
 #### Black & White
 | Color | Palette token | HEX | RGB
 | :-- | :-- | :-- | :-- |
 | <Swatch color="#ffffff"></Swatch> | `white` | #ffffff | 255,255,255
 | <Swatch color="#000000"></Swatch> | `black` | #000000 | 0,0,0
 #### Gray
 | Color | Palette token | HEX | RGB
 | :-- | :-- | :-- | :-- |